Hongjiew/Hongjiew.github.io/_pages/about.md

 ## Academic Service

-- Served as a reviewer for
+- Served (or serving) as a reviewer for
+  - NeurIPS 2025
+  - ICCV 2025
   - International Journal of Computer Vision
   - CVPR 2025
   - AISTATS 2025